Posted on Leave a comment

 Many studies show increased levels of harmful bacteria and differences in the composition of the gut microbiome in women with PCOS.
 These shifts in microbial balance can be related to hormone metabolism and inflammation.
 The wrong types of bacteria can promote inflammation and “recycle” estrogen, leading to further estrogen imbalance.

-You can support the healthy balance and diversity of your gut microbiome by eating gut-healthy food like this wonderful Flax & Chia Light Banana Bread or Slow-cooker Indian Vegetable Curry.
+You can support the healthy balance and diversity of your gut microbiome by eating gut-healthy food like this wonderful Flax and Chia Light Banana Bread or Slow-cooker Indian Vegetable Curry.

 Move Every Day in The Right Way